 Everyone seems inspired by fitness instructor Katherine Tisha Wilson.
 People describe going to her class as “going to church.”
 Her fierceness comes at you instantly from the front of the class, but this high school dropout wasn’t always confident in herself.
 After a long road of disappointment, she found a fitness dance program and lost over 100 pounds, then used that momentum to start changing lives.

+As Myanmar aka Burma is going through a humanitarian crisis Neighbors brings an update to the story of a man who fled the region to come to America with his family.
 We meet Gin Thawng.
-The 66-year old is a refugee from Burma living in a Nashville apartment with his ailing wife, a baby grandson, his daughter-in-law and son.
+The 66-year old man lives in a Nashville apartment with his ailing wife, a baby grandson, his daughter-in-law and son.
 A graduate of an innovative ESL program-on-wheels, Thawng shows us something about the power that language has and how human connection is bigger than just words.